opencomputeproject/onie/docs/_sources/demo_os/demo_os.txt

 -----------------------------

 The installer needs to be located where the ONIE discovery mechanisms can find it.
-See the `main ONIE documentation <http://onie.github.io/onie/docs/index.html>`_ for more on the discovery mechanisms and usage models.
+See :ref:`quick_start_guide` for more on the discovery mechanisms and usage models.

 For a quick lab demo, the IPv6 neighbor discovery method is described next.